MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Can be overridden programatically.

 #### Auto Scale to Anchor
+This settings currently has no effect on the attachable entities.

 ## Attach to 2D screen
 This toggle causes the attachable entity to become **screen-attached**.
 This means the entity's tranformation will match the camera transformation.
 The transformation can be offset by setting the 2D Screen Position, 2D Screen Rotation, and 2D Screen Scale.